 Q. What is the SAT?

 A. The SAT (Scholastic Aptitude Test) is a test designed primarily for college-bound juniors and seniors.
 The test consists of two divisions: reading and writing (sentence completions, word context, and passage-based reading) and math (multiple choice and student-produced response questions).
 There is an optional writing portion that is not included in the Talent Search.
 The entire test takes 3 hours to complete, but the total time students are at the testing center is over 4 hours.
 The entire test takes 3 hours to complete, but the total time the students are testing virtually will be longer with breaks and instructions.
 The test is designed by College Board, but we will be using a virtual practice test given by Kahn Academy through the Center for Talent Development (CTD).
-All Michigan high school students are required to take the SAT during their junior year in order to receive a Michigan diploma.
+All Michigan high school students are required to take the SAT during their junior year to receive a Michigan diploma.
 Again, if you are testing for ATYP you must complete the full test.

 Q. Why do CTD Assessment and ATYP suggest that I take the ACT or SAT?

 A. You have already exhibited substantial academic talent.
 The academic talent search process provides a second screening device, either the ACT or the SAT, which can be a valuable tool in discovering your potential for excellence in mathematics or language arts.
 Since it is an above-grade-level test, it provides an assessment of your readiness to study curriculum at advanced levels.
 Either test is fine for ATYP admissions, however recent changes to the SAT include wordier math problems that have proven to be an issue for our test takers.
 If you are interested at all in qualifying for the math program, you may want to make the ACT your first choice.

 Q. Are the ACT or SAT too difficult for sixth and seventh graders?